ShouvikGhosh2048/MazeCreator/README.md

 - Maze autoplay

 ## License
-The majority of the project is licensed under GPLV3.
 Certain sections have been adapted from resources with their own licenses.
-Check comments in the code.
+Check comments in the code for references.

+The remaining code written by me is available under GPLV3.